 What if there is doubt about whether the Act applies?

 In some cases it may be unclear whether or not the Act covers an agreement between a resident and a provider/agent.
-It may be necessary for the Tribunal to make a decision.
-An application to decide if an agreement is covered by the Act can be made directly to the Tribunal.
+It may be necessary for the Queensland Civil and Administrative Tribunal (QCAT) to make a decision.
+An application to decide if an agreement is covered by the Act is considered an urgent application and can be made directly to QCAT.